timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

 the respective value column.
 To plot multiple time-series graphs at once you need to provide multiple value columns.

-Below you find an example of valid time-series data:
+This is an example of valid time-series data:
 ```bash
        Time         | Value 1 | Value 2 |
 --------------------+---------+---------+